 6. Examine the new float indicator cable (MD #187658).
 You will see that it is divided into sections.
-Longer covered section (A) should be installed on the left side of the float module, middle uncovered section (B) should be installed in the float indicator box, and shorter covered section (C) should be installed on the right side of the float module.
+The longer covered section (A) should be installed on the left side of the float module, the middle uncovered section (B) should be installed in the float indicator box, and the shorter covered section (C) should be installed on the right side of the float module.
+Installation instructions are provided in the following steps.

-A - Longer Covered Cable Section 1788-1800 mm (70 3/8-70 7/8 in.)
-B - Uncovered Middle Cable Section
+- A Longer Covered Cable Section 1788-1800 mm (70 3/8-70 7/8 in.) - B Uncovered Middle Cable Section - C Shorter Covered Cable Section 1352-1364 mm (53 1/4-53 11/16 in.)

-C - Shorter Covered Cable Section 1352-1364 mm (53 1/4-53 11/16 in.)
-7. With the longer end of the new float indicator cable on the left of the pulleys, loop the middle section of cable (A) (the section in between the innermost boot seals and jam nuts) around the three pulleys in the float indicator box as shown.
+7. With the longer end of the new float indicator cable on the left, loop the middle section of cable (A) (the section in between the innermost boot seals and jam nuts) around the three pulleys in the float indicator box as shown at right.

-- 8. Secure the left side of new float indicator cable (A) to the left side of the float indicator bottom support as follows: - a.
-On float indicator cable (A), jam nuts and boot seals are positioned in four locations as shown.
-Select the second location from the left. - Remove boot seal (B), and slide cable (A) through the slot on the left side of float indicator bottom support (C). - c.
+- 8. Secure the left side of the new float indicator cable (A) to the left side of the float indicator bottom support as follows: - a.
+On float indicator cable (A), jam nuts and boot seals are positioned in four locations.
+Select the second location from the left. - b.
+Remove boot seal (B), and slide cable (A) through the slot on the left side of the float indicator bottom support (C). - c.
 Insert the threaded end of cable housing (D) into the hole in support (C), and then thread boot seal (B) onto the housing. - d.
 Tighten jam nuts (E). - 9.
-Route the left end of new float indicator cable (A) through hose holder (B).
+Route the left end of the new float indicator cable (A) through hose holder (B).